yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-faq.md

 ### How secure is my cluster?

-Your data is processed at the Yugabyte Cloud account level, and each cloud account is a single tenant, meaning it runs its components for only one customer.
+Your data is processed at the YugabyteDB Managed account level, and each cloud account is a single tenant, meaning it runs its components for only one customer.
 Clusters in your cloud are isolated from each other in a separate VPC, and access is limited to the IP addresses you specify in allow lists assigned to each cluster.
 Resources are not shared between clusters.

-Yugabyte Cloud uses both encryption in transit and encryption at rest to protect clusters and cloud infrastructure.
-Yugabyte Cloud also provides DDoS and application layer protection, and automatically blocks network protocol and volumetric DDoS attacks.
+YugabyteDB Managed uses both encryption in transit and encryption at rest to protect clusters and cloud infrastructure.
+YugabyteDB Managed also provides DDoS and application layer protection, and automatically blocks network protocol and volumetric DDoS attacks.

-Yugabyte Cloud uses a shared responsibility model for cloud security.
-For more information on Yugabyte Cloud security, refer to [Security architecture](../cloud-security/).
+YugabyteDB Managed uses a shared responsibility model for cloud security.
+For more information on YugabyteDB Managed security, refer to [Security architecture](../cloud-security/).

 ## Cluster configuration and management

 ### What cluster configurations can I create?

-Using Yugabyte Cloud, you can create single region clusters that can be deployed across multiple and single availability zones.
+Using YugabyteDB Managed, you can create single region clusters that can be deployed across multiple and single availability zones.

 The Fault Tolerance of a cluster determines how resilient the cluster is to node and cloud zone failures and, by extension, the cluster configuration.
-You can configure clusters with the following fault tolerances in Yugabyte Cloud:
+You can configure clusters with the following fault tolerances in YugabyteDB Managed:

 - **Availability Zone Level** - a minimum of 3 nodes spread across multiple availability zones with a RF of 3.
 YugabyteDB can continue to do reads and writes even in case of a cloud availability zone failure.
 This configuration provides the maximum protection for a data center failure.
 Recommended for production deployments.
 For horizontal scaling, nodes are scaled in increments of 3.
 - **Node Level** - a minimum of 3 nodes deployed in a single availability zone with a [replication factor](../../architecture/docdb-replication/replication/) (RF) of 3.
 YugabyteDB can continue to do reads and writes even in case of a node failure, but this configuration is not resilient to cloud availability zone outages.
 For horizontal scaling, you can scale nodes in increments of 1.